TDoust/M2_12VIO/README.md

 *	Setpin_12VIO(3, ON)	turn output pin 3 ON
 *	Setpin_12VIO(3, ON, SOURCE)
-sets output 3 to Source 12 volts & turns output pin ON	"*** Macchina BETA Hardware ONLY ***" after setting the output pin the user can use Setpin_12VIO(3, OFF) to turn the output OFF or ON
+sets output 3 to Source 12 volts & turns output pin ON	"*** Macchina BETA Hardware ONLY ***".
+After setting the output pin the user can use Setpin_12VIO(3, OFF) to turn the output OFF or ON

 *	Setpin_12VIO(4, OFF)	turn output pin 4 OFF
 *	Setpin_12VIO(4, ON, SINK)
-sets output 4 to SINK 12 volts & turns output pin ON		"*** Macchina BETA Hardware ONLY ***" after setting the output pin the user can use Setpin_12VIO(4, OFF) to turn the output OFF or ON
+sets output 4 to SINK 12 volts & turns output pin ON		"*** Macchina BETA Hardware ONLY ***".
+After setting the output pin the user can use Setpin_12VIO(4, OFF) to turn the output OFF or ON

 *	Setpin_12VIO(1, ON, PWM, 75)
-set pin 3 to PWM with a 75% duty cycle & start the PWM after setting the pin the user can use Setpin_12VIO(1, OFF) to turn the output OFF or ON restarting the PWM
+set pin 3 to PWM with a 75% duty cycle & start the PWM.
+After setting the pin the user can use Setpin_12VIO(1, OFF) to turn the output OFF or ON restarting the PWM

 *	Load_Amps()
-returns the total load currently being drawn from the M2 +12io line if there has been a overload condition calling Load_Amps() will return the AMPS drawn at the time of the overload condition
+returns the total load currently being drawn from the M2 +12io line. if there has been a overload condition calling Load_Amps() will return the AMPS drawn at the time of the overload condition

 *	Supply_Volts()	returns the battery volts of the vehicle the M2 is plugged into